dineshsanala/Event-UI/README.md

 # Event-UI
-A single page application sing BackboneJS to display the events and their appropriate information.
+A single page application using BackboneJS to display the events and their appropriate information.
 Display of the events aesthetically, viewing individual event details.
 On mouse over of the event image, the title, date time and venue will be listed as an overlay.
+Click on an event to view the event details on the seperate page with unique urls.
+This page lists the caption and description in addition to the date-time and venue details.
+The main even listing page is sortable by grid or list view.
+The application also implements responsive design concepts.

 ## Dependencies (already included)